Why “WST” ? Why Now?

 As the second generation, “WST” started as previews of chapters that, ultimately, would propose governance solutions specific to the individual metro.
 When concluding those previews for how stations can improve metropolitan networks, this site will sketch how a national policy and standard can emerge.

-While this website starts out on the WordPress platform, “WST” is not really a blog.
-This website is a strategic effort to synthesize research to transform a key regional transit service that, frankly, needs lots of guidance if it is ever to transform auto-dominated policies and encourage auto-alternatives.
+Whatever its role after 2019, this website starts a strategic effort to synthesize research to transform a key regional transit service that, frankly, needs lots of guidance if we are ever to transform auto-dominated policies and encourage auto-alternatives.
 I have spent much of my retirement extrapolating how a central station update poses an opportunity to find strategic answers to regional transportation.
 It continues to be a fun and productive way to spend retirement.
-But, please find it useful.
+Please find it useful.
 Thanks.

 The Symbolic Header On “WST” Pages

 Consider this header to be a train station triptych that tells the story of what this website does: it informs about the obstacles to regional rail, it proposes solutions and, then as a collegial as we can, discusses options for getting things done.

 On the triptych’s left is the Information Booth at LA’s Union Station, a gem that gives directions to a larger gem.
 When I took this photo, no one was giving directions and that seems a good metaphor for commuter trains and “WST.”
 LAUS was built as one of three great buildings in which civic leaders seemed to say: “We are going to build a great city.”
 Unfortunately, LA got in biggest and earliest with transportation’s Faustian Pact with the auto.
 While LAUS has one of the better chances of being updated and becoming a through-station, regional LA train travel has flat-lined relative to population growth.
 This type of Information questions why the LA Transit Renaissance is spending so much per rider.
-From key pieces of Information emerges new analyses and “WST,” then, proposes a more effective strategy — or deal — to reduce congestion and transportation costs.
+From key pieces of Information emerge new analyses and “WST,” then, proposes a more effective strategy — or deal — to reduce congestion and transportation costs.